nkhan14/HW9_GoodReadmeGenerator/README.md

-# Project Title : Generate a ReadMe Man
+# Project Title : undefined

 ## Project Description:
-This is just an example and test run man.
+This application will allow me to generate a good ReadMe.md utilizing node.js.

 ## Table of Contents
 * [Installation](#installation)